 (For Each Article In A Feed Show > Summary selected)

-Then only a summary of your posts is going to display when your feed is run through a feedreader …
+Then only a summary of your posts will display when your feed is run through a feedreader service …

-(Feedreader service displays post summary from your RSS feed)
+(Feedreader displays post summary only)

 While your choice to select either of the above options comes down mostly to personal preference, if you choose to display the full content of your posts in your RSS feeds (by selecting the ‘Full Text’ option), other users can syndicate the entire content of your articles, including software designed to “scrape” (i.e. steal) content, and republish your posts in their entirety.
 This is how “spam blogs” (also called splogs) get content.